 1. Live Call Monitoring

-Live call monitoring is a real-time supervision method that allows managers, supervisors, and quality assurance teams to listen to, evaluate, and intervene in active customer-agent interactions.
+Live call monitoring is a real-time supervision method.
+It allows managers, supervisors, and quality assurance teams to listen to, evaluate, and intervene in active customer interactions.

 Let’s break each one down.